Deep Visual Odometry with Events and Frames: Introduction

-While combining data-driven approaches and designing systems that leverage images and events appears promising, effectively combining event data---with its distinctive asynchronicity and sparsity---into synchronous and dense frames is a non-trivial challenge.
-As a result, traditional learning-based methods usually employ feed-forward architectures and sacrifice asynchronicity and high temporal resolution of events by artificially building synchronized representations at regular intervals.
-However, in tasks such as VO, this simplification might significantly hinder the algorithm's performance and limit its ability to exploit asynchronous events for tracking features.
+Recent model-based solutions \cite{eds} have shown potential in fusing images and events.
+However, the fields of image-only \cite{dpvo,droidslam} and event-only \cite{klenk2023deep} VO have recently shown that learning-based pipelines, trained end-to-end, can surpass traditional model-based systems in accuracy and robustness.
+While the combination of data-driven approaches with systems that leverage images and events appears promising, effectively combining event data---with its distinctive asynchronicity and sparsity---with synchronous and dense frames is a non-trivial challenge in learning-based solutions.
+Traditional learning-based methods typically resort to artificially synchronizing events at image timestamps to facilitate data fusion, reducing the rate at which events are processed to that of the slower image modality.
+Nevertheless, in tasks such as VO, this simplification is not ideal and might limit the algorithm's ability to exploit events received in between images, which is crucial for tracking features effectively.

-This work introduces RAMP-VO, the first learning-based VO method fusing events and frames.
-RAMP-VO leverages RNN-inspired Recurrent, Asynchronous, and Massively Parallel (RAMP) encoders and internal pyramidal memory to fuse images and events by explicitly considering their irregular and asynchronous nature.
-A motion-aware strategy based on event data is then exploited to extract robust patch-based feature tracks, which are later processed by a differentiable bundle adjustment module \cite{dpvo}.
-A pose forecasting module extrapolates each patch to future times, enabling future pose prediction at arbitrary timestamps which further exploits the high temporal resolution of the events.
+To address these limitations, our work introduces an adaptive fusion approach that adjusts the frequency of event fusion based on the rate of incoming events, thus mirroring the pace of the scene dynamics.
+Our Recurrent, Asynchronous, and Massively Parallel (RAMP) encoders handle asynchronous events and images at varying rates and fuse them into a pyramidal memory that serves as a data-agnostic feature space.
+We use these encoders in RAMP-VO, the first learning-based VO method that uses both events and frames.
+RAMP-VO leverages a motion-aware strategy based on event data to extract robust patch-based feature tracks.
+These features are then processed by a differentiable bundle adjustment module \cite{dpvo} which leverages a simple pose forecasting module for initialization.